Thaenor/ARQSI_TP2/README.md

 IDEIMusic
 =========

-A project developped in the context of system arquichtecture classes.
+A project developed in the context of system architecture classes.

 Notes:
 =========